 “The video will just play on and you will be on your phone or doing whatever you wanna do, and no one will know,” Gordon concludes in the video.

-The clip has since racked up more than 3 million views, with some commenters hailing Gordon’s idea as genius.
+Since posting in August, the clip has racked up more than 8 million views, with some commenters hailing Gordon’s idea as genius.

 “You really broke the system,” one commenter said, according to Yahoo.

 “Okay, but does it work in Teams?
 Asking for a friend,” another said.

 However, many users pointed out the idea’s flaws or derided it as irresponsible.

 “It’s all fun until [the professor] asks you a question,” read one comment.